The Masked Singer (Greek TV series): Production

 The broadcast format started in South Korea in 2015 as King of Mask Singer.
-In 2019, it was rumored that Skai TV would air in Greece the format of Masked Singer, that have been aired also in Asia, the United States and lot of other countries.
+In 2019, it was rumored that Skai TV would air in Greece the format of Masked Singer, that have been aired also in Asia, the United States and in other countries.
 In November 2019, it was announced that Skai TV would broadcast the show in 2020.
-The makers of Skai TV are in feverish preparations, as they are preparing to air not one, but two talent shows when 2021 arrives.
-The reason of course is House of Fame and The Masked Singer.
-But at the end of the 2020-2021 television season, Skai TV did not air The Masked Singer, but it was announced that would begin airing in 2021-2022 television season.
-It was announced that Skai TV wants that the show to begin air in February 2022.
-This particular project was due to air two years ago and in March 2022 the first trailer was seen.
+The makers of Skai TV were in feverish preparations, as they were preparing to air two talent shows when 2021 came.
+The two shows were House of Fame and The Masked Singer.
+However, at the end of the 2020-2021 television season, Skai TV did not air The Masked Singer, but it was announced that would begin airing in 2021-2022 television season.
+It was announced that Skai TV would start airing the show in February 2022.
+This particular project was due to air two years ago and in March 2022, the first trailer was seen.